NationalLibraryOfNorway/warehouse-logistics-service/README.md

 ```

 ***Caveats:***
-- When building the Docker image outside NLNs network, the build will fail, as it won't be able to access the internal Harbor instance which is used to pull the base image.
+- When building the Docker image outside NLNs network, the build will fail.
+  That's because it won't be able to access the internal Harbor instance which is used to pull the base image.
   In this case change the `FROM` line in the [Dockerfile](docker/Dockerfile "Link to project's Dockerfile") to `FROM eclipse-temurin:21-jdk-noble` and build the image locally.
 - Do not attempt to push the image to Harbor manually, as it will fail.
   The image is built and pushed to Harbor automatically by the CI/CD pipeline.